 Soothing Spray - my lifesaver!
 This helped me get back to a comfortable sleep pattern.
 With a natural blend of ballon, blackcurrant and sunflower oils, I kept the Soothing Spray bottle in my fridge and sprayed it on regularly, making sure to do so particularly before bed.

 Upped the Plant-Based Meals & Juicing - that awful nausea through my first trimester completely put me off juicing!
 In fact it put me off most foods for a good few weeks.
-As soon as my appetite returned I made an extra effort to enjoy plenty of greens, including Green Juices alongside healthy, plant-based meals.
+As soon as my appetite returned I made an extra effort to enjoy plenty of greens, including Green Juices and a green juice cleanse alongside healthy, plant-based meals.
 Doing a strict, juice only cleanse is not recommended in pregnancy, but healthy eating alongside juicing is always beneficial.

 Grandpa's Pine Tar Soap - I read so many amazing anecdotal reviews of this soap for treating PUPPP on mum blogs and forums.
 WARNING: it stinks!!
 Reminiscent of that awful coal tar shampoo the doctor used to prescribe for my scalp psoriasis, Pine Tar Soap is thought to have powerful antiseptic properties and has been used for over two thousand years to treat skin problems.
 Made from pine tree resin, you can read more about the studies into it here.
 Pine Tar Soap is widely available on Amazon where you can check out plenty of reviews from other expectant mums.

 Skin Purity Tea - with dandelion root, calendula, chamomile and nettle most often recommended by naturopaths for treating PUPPP, I immediately turned to my Skin Purity Tea to help me heal.
 Three large mugs enjoyed throughout the day.